 How to keep the relationship between emails and attachments?

-Sometimes you need to extract text from both the email and its attachments and you want to be able to make a link between those two sets of parsed data.
+Sometimes you need to extract text from both the email and its attachments and you want to make a link between those two sets of parsed data.

 To enable DocumentID and ParentID those metadata fields:

 Open your Parseur mailbox